mbcruz96/Portfolio/README.md

 - The standalone application allows multiple users to individually store and access passwords using Tkinter as a GUI and packages the python files into an executable with Pyintstaller
 - The application executable can be run on IOS, Windows, or Linux environments
 - The website uses standard HTML, CSS, and JavaScript along with associated libraries and is containerized and deployed with Docker and Kubernetes on a dedicated server
-- Both formats securely store encrypted website passwords and hashed user passwords using SQL databases, json files and CRUD operations
+- Both formats securely store encrypted website passwords and hashed user passwords using SQL databases, Json files and CRUD operations
 - [Code](https://github.com/mbcruz96/PassProtect)

 **Stereo 3D Reconstruction**
-- Stereo 3D Reconstruction by linear triangulation MatLab implementation
+- Stereo 3D Reconstruction by linear triangulation MATLAB implementation
 - For each image file, pairs of matching points are found between the two image views of the scene
 - Using a modified version of RANSAC, inliers of matching points are detected
 - The fundamental matrix between the scenes is computed using the inlier matching image points